The Weight of Waiting

 Mercy for the Lowly Heart

-Endurance is not about pride or self-sufficiency; it is about remaining humble in the presence of God's holiness.
+Endurance is not about pride, stoicism, or self-sufficiency; it is about remaining humble in the presence of God's holiness.
 He has a special tenderness for those who are broken and lowly, lifting them up when the world has cast them aside.
 This is the essence of the KJV Bible verses that sustain us through the darkest valleys of our lives.
+When we are emptied of our self-reliance, we are finally in a position to be filled with His divine strength.

 He hath holpen his servant Israel, in remembrance of his mercy; As he spake to our fathers, to Abraham, and to his seed for ever.— Luke 1:54-55, KJV

 You do not walk this path alone, beloved.
-The same God who heard Mary’s song and healed the paralytic hears your silent prayers and sees your hidden tears.
+The same God who heard Mary’s song, sustained Elizabeth in her barrenness, and healed the paralytic hears your silent prayers and sees your hidden tears.
 Rest in the assurance that His mercy endures forever, and let His strength perfect your weakness today.
 Rise in faith, take up your burden, and walk in the freedom He has already prepared for you.